mj3b/juno/openai_integration_research.md

 ## Overview

-Based on research into OpenAI's Enterprise GPT capabilities, here are the key findings for integrating with our Jira AI Analytics Agent:
+Based on research into OpenAI's Enterprise GPT capabilities, here are the key findings for integrating with our JUNO:

 ## OpenAI API Integration Options